Ellis Hall (musician): Music career

 Due to his extensive musical education while in school, Hall eventually mastered the drums, piano, keyboards, guitar, upright and electric bass.
-He was able to develop and define himself as a vocalist as well, possessing a 5-octave range.
-Hall's first professional recording was for rocker Paul Pena on Capitol Records in 1971, playing bass and singing background vocals on his single "The River", "Adorable One" and "Woke Up This Morning."
-His first release as a solo artist was a version of the Motown song from the 60's "Every Little Bit Hurts."
+He was able to develop and define himself as a vocalist as well, possessing a five-octave range.
+Hall's first professional recording was for rocker Paul Pena on Capitol Records in 1971, playing bass and singing background vocals on his single "The River", "Adorable One" and "Woke Up This Morning".
+His first release as a solo artist was a version of the Motown song from the 1960s, "Every Little Bit Hurts".
 In 1973, he formed the Ellis Hall Group.
 The Ellis Hall Group was managed by Don Rosenberg and featured a rotating roster of members including: Ellis Hall (founder), Stanley Benders (percussion), David Fuller (drums), Michael Thompson (guitar), Freddie Mueller (bass/sound), Tony Vaughn (bass), Jeffrey Lockhart (guitar), Patti Unitas (vocals), Pat Thomason (vocals), Buddy Baptista (drums), Richie Marshall (drums) and Jackie Baird III (guitar).
 Their first gig was opening for Earth, Wind and Fire on the Boston stop of their 1974 tour.
-They would go on to perform for Jacqueline Kennedy Onassis at the Kennedy Compound, and for Nelson Mandela in Johannesburg, South Africa, Harvard University as well as open for The Temptations, The Spinners, Taj Mahal and Tower of Power, whose band leader, Emilio Castillo asked him on four separate occasions to join Tower of Power.
+They would go on to perform for Jacqueline Kennedy Onassis at the Kennedy Compound, and for Nelson Mandela in Johannesburg, South Africa, Harvard University as well as open for the Temptations, the Spinners, Taj Mahal and Tower of Power, whose band leader, Emilio Castillo asked him on four separate occasions to join Tower of Power.

 After relocating to California in the early 1980s, Hall took Castillo up on the offer to join Tower of Power.
-He sang lead vocals and composed music for their 1987 album Power (known as T.O.P. in Europe), on which he released the ballad "Some Days Were Meant For Rain" which was previously written while he was with the Ellis Hall Group and dedicated to his former manager who was having marital problems at the time.
-After leaving Tower of Power, Hall worked as a session musician and featured artist on records with artists including the California Raisins, John Klemmer, Carl Anderson, Larry Dunn, George Duke and Kenny G, the latter with whom he scored an R&B hit singing a Preston Glass-produced remake of Junior Walker and The All-Stars' "What Does It Take (To Win Your Love)" from the multi-platinum album, Duotones (Arista – 1986).
+He sang lead vocals and composed music for their 1987 album, Power (known as T.O.P. in Europe), on which he released the ballad "Some Days Were Meant For Rain", which was previously written while he was with the Ellis Hall Group, and dedicated to his former manager who was having marital problems at the time.
+After leaving Tower of Power, Hall worked as a session musician and featured artist on records with artists including the California Raisins, John Klemmer, Carl Anderson, Larry Dunn, George Duke and Kenny G, the latter with whom he scored an R&B hit singing a Preston Glass-produced remake of Junior Walker and The All-Stars' "What Does It Take (To Win Your Love)" from the album, Duotones (Arista – 1986).